-• A #:retry (retry-id [arg-id init-expr] ...) specification binds retryid for use in an output-expr for retrying the foreign call (normally in tail position).
+• A #:retry (retry-id [arg-id init-expr] ...) specification binds retry-id for use in an output-expr for retrying the foreign call (normally in tail position).
 The function bound to retry-id accepts each arg-id as an argument, each arg-id can be used in = value-exprs, and each init-exprs provides the initial value for the corresponding arg-id.

-produces a wrapper that calls the foreign function up to five times if it continues to produce a number equal to ERR_BUSY.
+produces a wrapper that calls the foreign function up to five times if it continues to produce a number equal to ERR\BUSY.

 • In rare cases where complete control over the input arguments is needed, the wrapper's argument list can be specified as maybe-args with a formals as for lambda (including keyword arguments and/or a "rest" argument).
 When an argument type-spec includes a label that matches an binding identifier in formals, then the identifier is used as the default value for the argument.
 All argument type-specs must include either explicit = value-expr annotations or an implicit one through a matching label.

-For example, produces a wrapper that receives an integer and a string, but the foreign function receives the string first.
+'''

 (fun (n s) :: (s : string) (n : int) -> int)

+'''